aguirrealvaro/website/README.md

 ### To do:

-- cn eslint
+- cn eslint?
-- fix font flashing
+- pass className prop to components, remove div from burger wrapper, work twMerge?
 - index to components and ui
 - hover transition?
 - hover not disabled

-- pass className prop to components, remove div from burger wrapper
+- cn eslint
+- fix font flashing
+- icon hydration

 ### Blog: